-Vehicular manslaughter while intoxicated, with gross negligence can result in the following penalties: UP to 1 year in county jail, or 4,6, or 10 years in state prison.
-However, with one or more priors, it can be 15 years to life in state prison.
+PC 191.5: Vehicular manslaughter while intoxicated, with gross negligence.
+The penalty can be up to 1 year in county jail, or 4,6 or 10 years state prison.
+However, one or more priors of this, or certain other vehicular felonies can result in 15 years to life in state prison.

-Vehicular manslaughter while intoxicated, without gross negligence caries the penalties of up to 1 year in county jail, or 16 months, 2 or 4 years in state prison.
+PC 192(c)(3): Vehicular manslaughter while intoxicated, without gross negligence.
+The penalty is up to 1 year in county jail, or 16 months, 2, or 4 years in state prison.